-1.8.6 PCI Express x16 slot
+1.8.6 PCI Express x16 Slot

-This motherboard supports PCI Express x16 graphic cards that comply with the PCI Express specifications.
+This motherboard supports one PCI Express x16 graphics card.
 The figure shows a graphics card installed on the PCI Express x16 slot.

 1.9 Jumpers

 1. Clear RTC RAM (CLRTC)

 This jumper allows you to clear the Real Time Clock (RTC) RAM in CMOS.
 You can clear the CMOS memory of date, time, and system setup parameters by erasing the CMOS RTC RAM data.
 The onboard button cell battery powers the RAM data in CMOS, which include system setup information such as system •words.